Azure/diagnostics-eventflow/README.md

 *Standard metadata support*

-Elasticsearch output supports `metric` and `request` metadata.
-Events decorated with this metadata will get additional properties when sent to Elasticsearch.
+Elasticsearch output supports all standard metadata types.
+Events decorated with metadata will get additional properties when sent to Elasticsearch.

 Fields injected by `metric` metadata are: